 Note: this post isn’t about how to actually teach the English language – for that start by doing a TEFL course.
-This post deals with your options when applying for English teaching jobs in Japan.
+This post deals with your options when applying for jobs teaching English in Japan.

 A friend of mine was recently applying for English teaching jobs in Japan, and as I spent a total of 4 years teaching English in Japan he asked my advice on how to apply.